Moderig/Moderig/README.md

 <br>

 - Welcome to my GitHub page!
-My name is Nima Fallah, and I am an undergraduate committed to learning back-end development, game creation, and AI/ML.
+I am an undergraduate committed to learning back-end development, game creation, and AI/ML.
 - Currently pursuing a B.S. in Computer Science at Rutgers University.
 - Always looking to learn new technologies and apply them through practical opportunities and personal projects!